idvorkin/idvorkin.github.io/_d/alexa-charity.md

 - Lots of toys for Toys for Tots
 - So successful, rinse repeat.

+## The genesis

+- While considering the job, being pitched "wouldn't this be a cool idea"
+- Get team to agree it was all or nothing to launch
+- Non stop problems

 ## Cool stories - First Launch

 - So many toys needed to rotate Toys For Tots Shipping locations
 - Begging team in Spain for help
 - Credit card validation
 - Pre-Launch issues (broken, broken)
-- Get team to agree it was all or nothing to launch
 - How we dreaed it would never happen
 - PM quit pre-launch
 - Lots of other projects thrown at team while it was happening.